 Practical jokes suck.
-They’re almost always perpetrated by the least funny, least clever, and most insecure of us, while those on the other side have to gracefully not respond, in-kind, or fall victim to the time vampires that are people who get off on violating reasonable senses of “trust” in the name of a selfish, one-sided laugh.
+They’re almost always perpetrated by the least funny, least clever, and most insecure of us (we’ve all played a practical joke, c’mon), while those on the other side have to gracefully not respond, in-kind, or fall victim to the time vampires that are people who get off on violating reasonable senses of “trust” in the name of a selfish, one-sided laugh.

 Funny requires surprise.
 Laughter is our biological way of mitigating said surprise.
 We show our teeth (smile) and make noise (laughter) as part of our body’s bio-chemical reaction to the unexpected.

 Ha-ha!
 I didn’t see that coming.
 But here I am, ready to gnaw your face off if this surprise escalates into danger!